 Fiberglass boom maintenance starts with simple, daily inspections of the fiberglass aerial boom.
 This inspection ensures that any problems are quickly discovered and resolved.
 Waco Boom’s filament wound booms come with an instruction manual that helps our customers determine if their boom is repairable.

 If the damage to the insulated boom is more cosmetic, meaning the damage is just in the paint or gel coat and it has not reached the filaments, this can be fixable.

-- Clean the boom surface by washing with an industrial strength cleaner, rinse, and dry.
+- Clean the boom surface by washing with a mild detergent soap, rinse, and dry.